 Many potential situations can lead to premises liability lawsuits.
 Some of the most common causes of these lawsuits include:

 When residents of the Chicago, IL, area suffer injuries due to negligent property owners, they need reliable legal representation to secure compensation for their losses.
-The attorneys at the Clifford Law Offices have experience handling civil claims.
+The attorneys at Clifford Law Offices have experience handling civil claims.
 We have helped win millions in damages in past cases.
 Contact our office today to schedule a free case evaluation of your premises liability claim, and we will let you know how our firm can help.